jrladd/CIS241/assignments/documentation.md

 - Turn in your documentation (as a PDF) via Sakai
 - Format the documentation according to the template above
 - Also turn in *all 3* original data files that you found online (ideally in CSV format)
+- If you run into any problems with Sakai's file size limits, you can email the files to me